I may receive a commission if you make a purchase through links in this post.

-When I married into Mr. Nurture’s family, I was introduced to some beautiful flavors I had never before experienced.
+When I married into my husband’s family, I was introduced to some beautiful flavors I had never before experienced.
 Indian cuisine, sushi, and…. gasp!… baked hot wings!
 How is it possible I was so sheltered that I had never tasted hot chicken wings before???
 Honestly, I don’t know how I survived without them.

 If I had to live on only one meal for the rest of my life, this would probably be it.
 Or Mexican food.
 It’s a toss up.
 But probably baked hot wings.